Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

+It remains to check that $\fD=\bigcup_{n\in\mathbb{N}} \fD_n$ is a $q$-ctoast of $\fG$ restricted to $C$.
+But this is clear: since every element of $C$ is covered by $A_n$ for some $n\in \mathbb{N}$, it follows from the definition of $\fD$ and $q>0$ that every adjacent pair of vertices is contained in some element of $\mathcal{D}$, and the rest of the properties are satisfied by the lemma. \end{proof}

-The idea to use a toast structure to solve LCLs appears in \cite{conleymillerbound} and has many applications since then \cite{gao2015forcing,marksunger}.
-This approach has been formalized in \cite{grebik_rozhon2021toasts_and_tails}, where the authors introduce $\toast$ algorithms.
+\paragraph{$\toast$ algorithm} The idea to use a toast structure to solve LCL problems appears in \cite{conleymillerbound} and has many applications since then \cite{gao2015forcing,marksunger}.
+This approach has been formalized in \cite{grebik_rozhon2021toasts_and_tails}, where the authors introduce $\toast$ algorithms (see also \cite{qian2022descriptive} for a related notion of ASI algorithms).
 As we use this notion in \cref{sec:baire}, we discuss here briefly the definition and refer the reader to \cite[Section~4]{grebik_rozhon2021toasts_and_tails} for more details.

-An LCL $\Pi$ admits a $\toast$ algorithm if there is $q\in \mathbb{N}$ and a partial extending function that has the property that whenever it is applied inductively to a $q$-toast, then it produces a $\Pi$-coloring.
-Recall that a \emph{partial extending function} gets a finite subset of some underlying set that is partially colored as an input and outputs an extension of this coloring on the whole finite subset.
-An advantage of this approach is that once we know that a given Borel graph admits a Borel or Baire toast structure, and a given LCL $\Pi$ admits a $\toast$ algorithm, then we may conclude that $\Pi$ is in the class $\borel$ or $\baire$, respectively.
+An LCL $\Pi$ admits a $\toast$ algorithm if there is $q\in \mathbb{N}$ and a partial extending function that has the property that whenever it is applied inductively to a $q$-ctoast, then it produces a $\Pi$-coloring.
+A \emph{partial extending function} gets a finite subset of some underlying set that is partially colored as an input and outputs an extension of this coloring on the whole finite subset.
+An advantage of this approach is that once we know that a given Borel graph admits a Borel or Baire ctoast structure, and a given LCL $\Pi$ admits a $\toast$ algorithm, then we may conclude that $\Pi$ is in the class $\borel$ or $\baire$, respectively.